meetash/.github/PULL_REQUEST_TEMPLATE.md

 > List the steps you took to test the change manually
 > Characterize the automatic test coverage
 > Provide screenshots or video if applicable
+> Link to Figma, specs, etc. if it would help to verify behavior

 ## Security